School of Philosophy and Economic Science: Influence of Maharishi Mahesh Yogi

 Ouspensky believed that Gurdjieff's teachings were incomplete and both Roles and MacLaren were eager to discover the missing elements.
 In 1959, MacLaren discovered the teachings of Advaita Vedanta after meeting the Maharishi Mahesh Yogi, and began to practice Transcendental Meditation (TM).
 Both Roles and MacLaren became pupils of Maharishi Mahesh Yogi.
 On 13 March 1961, MacLaren organised a meeting, called the "1961 World Congress", for the Maharishi at the Royal Albert Hall.
 Two days prior to the event smaller meetings were held at Caxton Hall.
 The Royal Albert Hall meeting was attended by 5,000 people, nearly all SES members.
-One attendee described the effect of the talk as "tremendous", causing him to feel like a prisoner that had just been released.
-He speculated that meditation was the missing link of the incomplete Gurdjieff-Ouspensky system.

-The particular type of meditation used by SES was developed by Brahmananda Saraswati (Gurudeva).
+The particular type of meditation used by SES was developed by Brahmananda Saraswati.
 MacLaren was taken through its initiation ritual, and speculated that he had found the source of Gurdjieff's ideas.
-Shantananda Saraswati taught that the practice of meditation in a regular and disciplined manner is of the very highest importance.
-Meditation became central to SES's philosophy program and Maclaren, together with Roles, was instrumental in founding the School of Meditation (SoM) in London.
-Meditation is taken up by all senior members of the group.